 I discussed the problem with Scott McFarlane, an interior designer I consulted with early on in the project.
 A curtain won’t do”, said Scott.
 “It’s not substantial enough.
 You need to close your work off with a WALL, that will really make you feel it’s gone.”
 He thought for a moment.
 “I remember seeing a mechanism that was basically flat panels that roll on a track to become a flush wall that would conceal the office.
 When you rolled them back to reveal the office again, they would “nest” in a specially built nook.”

-We found the mechanism — called the Aperto 60 H Operable Wall System — at the Hafele showroom at It is located at 25 E. 26th Street in New York City, an extraordinary hardware company that specializes in Universal Design.
+We found the mechanism — called the Aperto 60 H Operable Wall System — at the Hafele showroom in New York City, an extraordinary hardware company that specializes in Universal Design.
 (I took a tour of Hafele’s idea-packed showroom and will being writing about it in the next while).

 Hafele’s operable wall mechanism was the biggest expense of my budget renovation, but I felt it essential; it made a tangible separation of the space, in effect adding back a room.
 The investment made the space MORE fluid and improvisational.
 Here’s Scott’s rough sktech of the office space:

 This schematic gives an idea of the way the panels (we used 8′ hollow core doors) can slide and nest (I chose the top iteration):

 Hafele’s operable wall mechanism runs along a bottom track set into the floor, and a top track anchored to studs or supports in the ceiling.
 At one end, a closet holds the nesting panels, with enough space left behind them for storage.

 The mechanism can only be ordered through a cabinet maker.
 He/she works with a Hafele representative who knows the mechanism intimately and can put together a kit of parts suited to your design specs.
 The mechanism must be installed by someone who can really suss technical plans and implement them.